A/1.5 QUT Assurance, Risk and Integrity Services charter

 - maintain their technical competence through a program of continuing education, and

-- exercise due professional care in performing assurance, audits and the co-ordination of risk management activities.
+- exercise due professional care in performing assurance and internal audits and investigations.

-An Annual Assurance, Risk and Integrity Services Plan (Annual Plan) must be prepared by the Director, Assurance, Risk and Integrity Services for approval by the Risk and Audit Committee.
-The Annual Plan is based on an assessment of the University's business risks pertaining to the achievement of the University's priorities outlined in the QUT Blueprint.
-The Plans require agreement from the Vice-Chancellor and President prior to obtaining approval from the Risk and Audit Committee.
+An Annual Assurance and Audit Plan (Plan) must be prepared by the Director, Assurance and Audit for approval by the Risk and Audit Committee.
+The Plan is based on an assessment of the University's business risks pertaining to the achievement of the University's priorities outlined in Connections - the QUT Strategy 2023 to 2027.
+The Plan requires agreement from the Vice-Chancellor and President prior to obtaining approval from the Risk and Audit Committee.

 Scope and frequency of audit

-The scope of Assurance, Risk and Integrity Services encompasses the examination and evaluation of the adequacy, effectiveness and efficiency of governance, risk management and the systems of internal control and management performance, as well as all activities of the University and its controlled entities.
+The scope of Assurance and Audit encompasses the examination and evaluation of the adequacy, effectiveness and efficiency of governance, risk management and the systems of internal control and management performance, as well as all activities of the University and its controlled entities.
 It involves the review of all financial and non-financial operations, including information systems and business processes.
-The frequency of audits shall be assessed based on the risk exposure.
+The frequency of internal audits shall be assessed based on the relevant risk exposure.

-Assurance, Risk and Integrity Services uses the most appropriate auditing methodology for each audit depending on the nature of the audit, the risk exposure and the predetermined parameters.
+Assurance and Audit uses the most appropriate auditing methodology for each audit depending on the nature of the audit, the risk exposure and the predetermined parameters.

-On conclusion of the audit, a copy of the report on the audit outcome shall be issued to the relevant organisational head and to the Vice-Chancellor and President and shall be circulated to Risk and Audit Committee members.
+On conclusion of an internal audit, a copy of the final report on the internal audit outcome shall be issued to the relevant organisational head and shall be circulated to Risk and Audit Committee members.

-The report shall present the overall risk assigned, audit objectives, scope, the conclusion based on the outcome of the audit, and an agreed implementation timeframe for audit recommendations.
+The report shall present the overall audit objectives, scope, the conclusion based on the outcome of the audit, and an agreed implementation timeframe for audit recommendations.

-Assurance, Risk and Integrity Services must establish and maintain a system to monitor the University response to recommendations communicated to management.
+Assurance and Audit must establish and maintain a system to monitor the university response to recommendations communicated to management.

-Assurance, Risk and Integrity Services will consider the scope of work of other assurance providers, internal and external, as appropriate, for the purpose of providing optimal audit coverage to the University in an efficient and effective manner.
+Assurance and Audit will consider the scope of work of other assurance providers, internal and external, as appropriate, for the purpose of providing optimal internal audit coverage to the University in an efficient and effective manner.

-The Director, Assurance, Risk and Integrity Services, must establish and maintain a quality assurance program to evaluate the operations of Assurance, Risk and Integrity Services.
-The program will incorporate benchmarking and review of the function in accordance with the requirement of The Institute of Internal Auditors.
+The Director, Assurance and Audit, must establish and maintain a quality assurance program to evaluate the operations of Assurance and Audit.
+The program will incorporate benchmarking and review of the function in accordance with the requirement of the Institute of Internal Auditors.

-The purpose of this program is to provide assurance that audit work conforms with The Institute of Internal Auditors, International Professional Practices Framework (IPPF) and the Assurance, Risk and Integrity Services charter, and is both cost effective and efficient.
+The purpose of this program is to provide assurance that audit work conforms with The Institute of Internal Auditors, International Professional Practices Framework (IPPF) and the Assurance and Audit charter and is both cost effective and efficient.
+The quality assurance program is to include an independent review of Assurance and Audit once every 5 years.

-The Director, Assurance, Risk and Integrity Services must communicate the results of the quality assurance and improvement program to senior management and the Risk and Audit Committee.
+The Director, Assurance and Audit must communicate the results of the quality assurance program to senior management and the Risk and Audit Committee.

 This charter is reviewed periodically to ensure it is relevant, aligned with organisational changes and good practices, and an appropriate level of cost-effective value-added services is achieved.

-Periodic meetings between Assurance, Risk and Integrity Services and external auditors shall be held to discuss matters of mutual interest.
+Periodic meetings between Assurance and Audit and external auditors shall be held to discuss matters of mutual interest.

-Audit programs, working papers and reports shall be made available for review by external auditors.
+Internal audit programs, working papers and reports may be made available for review by external auditors.

 Related Documents